 When she heard a tape recorder play back songs she sang, she thought there was an evil spirit in the tape recorder

-Sharada’s Bengali Behavior and Distain of Marathi People
+Sharada’s Past Life Bengali Behavior and Distain of Marathi People

 Sharada behaved very much like a Bengali woman, in contrast to Uttara’s Marathi ways.
 Further, in an amusing and ironic twist, Sharada demonstrated a prejudiced and judgmental attitude towards Marathi people.